Ellen van Dijk: 2015

 Van Dijk was selected to represent the Netherlands at the first 2015 European Games in the time trial and the road race in Baku, Azerbaijan in June.
 The time trial was her big goal and she was the favorite to win it.
 With a good race over the straight circuit she was 36 seconds faster than the Ukrainian Hanna Solovey and won the first gold medal for the Netherlands.
 In the road race she was part of front group of four riders, together with countrywomen Anna van der Breggen.
 During the last lap it appeared that Van der Breggen rode for her Polish trade-teammate Katarzyna Niewiadoma and not for the Netherlands.
 Van Dijk was the brunt of these tactics and finished fourth.
 Four days later, back in the Netherlands, she was not able to win the national time trial championships, finishing almost half a minute behind Van der Breggen.

 During the La Course by Le Tour de France the rain poured down and made the course and cobbles slippery.
 Van Dijk was involved by one of the many crashes.
-She broke het collarbone and had to abandon the race.
+She broke her collarbone and had to abandon the race.
 At home she had installed a high-altitude tent, and with a speedy recovery she went with Iris Slappendel to Switzerland to train at high altitude.
 Six weeks after her crash she could race again and started in the 2015 Boels Rental Ladies Tour on 1 September.
 She rode in the stage race stronger every day and finished second in the time trial, two seconds behind of Lisa Brennauer.
 She moved to the third place in the general classification and was able to keep this position.